Ask Krrish Contact Us

 7. Security Best Practices

-- Principle of Least Privilege: Grant users only the minimum access necessary to perform their job functions.
-Start with restrictive settings and open up access as needed.
+• Principle of Least Privilege: Grant users only the minimum access necessary to perform their job.
+Start restrictive and open up as needed.

-- Use Permission Sets for Access: Assign users to a minimal profile and use permission sets to grant additional object, field, and user permissions.
+• Use Permission Sets for Access: Assign users to a minimal profile and use permission sets to grant additional permissions.
 Avoid creating numerous profiles.

-- Most Restrictive OWDs: Set Organization-Wide Defaults to the most restrictive level (e.g., Private) and then use sharing mechanisms (role hierarchy, sharing rules, manual sharing, Apex managed sharing) to open up access.
+• Most Restrictive OWDs: Set OWDs to the most restrictive level (Private), then use role hierarchy, sharing rules, and Apex managed sharing to open up access selectively.

-- Always use `public with sharing class` for Apex controllers that handle user data.
+• Always use public with sharing class for Apex controllers handling user data.

-- Perform explicit FLS and CRUD checks in Apex, especially before DML operations.
+• Perform explicit FLS and CRUD checks before DML operations.

-- Leverage UI API wire adapters for data access as they automatically enforce FLS/CRUD.
+• Leverage UI API wire adapters — they automatically enforce FLS/CRUD.

-- Sanitize any user-provided input before rendering it or using it in data operations.
+• Sanitize all user-provided input before rendering or using in data operations.

-- Regular Security Audits: Periodically review your organization's security settings, profiles, permission sets, and sharing rules to ensure they align with your current business needs and security policies.
+• Regular Security Audits: Periodically review your org's profiles, permission sets, and sharing rules to ensure they align with current business needs and policies.

-- Encrypt Sensitive Data: Utilize Salesforce Platform Encryption for highly sensitive data at rest.
+• Encrypt Sensitive Data: Use Salesforce Platform Encryption for highly sensitive data at rest.

-- Implement Two-Factor Authentication (2FA): Encourage or enforce 2FA for all users to add an extra layer of login security.
+• Enforce Two-Factor Authentication (2FA): Require 2FA for all users to add an extra layer of login security.

 8. Conclusion & Key Takeaways

-Salesforce's security and sharing model is a sophisticated system designed to provide granular control over data access.
+Salesforce's security and sharing model is a sophisticated system that provides granular control over data access.
 From declarative tools like profiles and permission sets to programmatic options like Apex managed sharing, the platform offers a comprehensive suite of features to ensure data integrity and confidentiality.

-- Layered Security: Salesforce security operates on multiple layers (Org, Object, Field, Record).
+• Layered Security: Salesforce security operates on multiple layers — Org, Object, Field, and Record.

-- Profiles & Permission Sets: Control "what users can do" (object/field permissions).
-Use permission sets to extend access.
+• Profiles & Permission Sets: Control "what users can do."
+Use permission sets to extend access without profile sprawl.

-- OWD, Role Hierarchy, Sharing Rules: Control "what records users can see."
-OWDs are the baseline, hierarchy extends vertical access, and sharing rules extend horizontal access.
+• OWD, Role Hierarchy, Sharing Rules: Control "what records users can see."
+OWDs are the restrictive baseline; hierarchy extends vertical access; sharing rules extend horizontal access.

-- Apex Managed Sharing: For complex, programmatic sharing requirements.
+• Apex Managed Sharing: For complex, dynamic, programmatic sharing requirements beyond declarative tools.

-, and manual FLS/CRUD checks. - LWC Security: Benefits from Locker Service and UI API's automatic FLS/CRUD enforcement.
+• LWC Security: Benefits from Locker Service isolation and UI API's automatic FLS/CRUD enforcement.

-- Best Practices: Adhere to the principle of least privilege, sanitize input, and conduct regular audits.
+• Best Practices: Least privilege, sanitize input, encrypt sensitive data, enforce 2FA, and conduct regular audits.

-A deep understanding of the Salesforce security and sharing model is fundamental for any professional working on the platform.
-It enables you to build secure, scalable, and compliant applications that meet your organization's unique access control requirements.
+A deep understanding of the Salesforce security and sharing model is fundamental for any professional working on the platform — enabling you to build secure, scalable, and compliant applications that meet your organization's access control requirements.